Changemaker

 Rwanda

-Peninah is President of the Togetherness Cooperative, and an integral part of the community.
+Peninah is President and Adiminstrator of the Togetherness Cooperative, and an integral part of the community.
 She began as a young volunteer at Togetherness, offering her skills in English and math to support the work of the community.
-She says, “When I met Steven, his vision of helping people especially orphans and inspired me.
-I was born in a poor family, and so I always had that heart of helping others.”
+She says, “When I met Steven, his vision of helping people, especially orphans, inspired me.
+I was born in a poor family, and so I always had that heart for helping others.”

 A champion for women’s rights, Peninah utilized her degree in finance and accounting to help launch the Women’s Bakery business at Togetherness and continues to encourage gender equity among members of the cooperative.
 She is also the lead VICOBA facilitator at the new Rwanda hub.